kuhumcst/texton/INSTALL.md

 $> unzip udpipe-ud-2.5-191206.zip
 ```

-## Tools that can be compiled from source
+## Tools that can or must be compiled from source

 In this readme, we assume that the `bin` directory is `/opt/texton/bin`.

 ### cstlemma

+For building from source, also see https://github.com/kuhumcst/texton-bin#cstlemma

 ```bash
 $> wget https://raw.githubusercontent.com/kuhumcst/cstlemma/master/doc/makecstlemma.bash